kavia-common/uttar-pradesh-tourism-project-monitoring-system-219537-219548/upstdc_frontend/README.md

    App: http://localhost:3000
    Backend (expected): http://localhost:3001

+Note for containers/preview environments:
+- The dev server is configured to bind to 0.0.0.0:3000 so it is reachable externally by the preview system.
+- If you override environment, ensure HOST=0.0.0.0 and PORT=3000 are set (see .env.example).

 If you see a message about router libraries being installed, run: npm ci then retry npm start.